If you’re looking for one of the simplest ways to compost, you’ve stumbled across the right method here!

 Worm trench composting

 Worm trench composting involves digging a trench and adding food scraps and other organic material.
+You then add worms (or worm cocoons) to the trench.

 The worms consume some of the organic material, helping to speed up the decomposition process.